Domestic Vehicle Crossings

 It is a contravention of the Highways Act 1980, Section 184, to regularly drive a vehicle across a kerbed footway/verge to and from a premises without a properly constructed dropped kerb.

-In order to get a dropped kerb installed a 'Road Opening Permit' is required from the Roadworks Management Team
+In order to get a dropped kerb installed a 'Road Opening Permit' is required from the Traffic Management and Coordination Team.

 The work can be carried out by the council, in which case the permit costs £60.
 A quotation for the cost of the dropped kerb can be arranged free of charge or obligation.